Development Cohort – North America

 Q: What is the cost for participation?

 A: There is no cost for cohort participation.
-There may be travel costs based on your city of origin.
+If there is an in-person event, there may be travel costs based on your city of origin.
 However, there is financial assistance available, and we are working to secure additional funding so that travel costs are never an impediment.

 Q: What is the curriculum like?